SwilderY/TIS-DNN/README.md

 # Empirical Studies on Test Input Selection Methods for Deep Neural Network Testing

-This is the implementation repository of our incoming APSEC 2021 paper: **Empirical Studies on Test Input Selection Methodsfor Deep Neural Network Testing**
+This is the implementation repository of our incoming APSEC 2021 paper: **Empirical Studies on Test Input Selection Methods for Deep Neural Network Testing**

 ## Description